 Landlord.
 The very word implies wealth, authority, and status.
 Maybe that's one of the reasons there are so many books and seminars claiming to teach you how to build wealth by owning rental property.

 Yes, you can get rich as a landlord.
 You can go broke, too.
 And in between those two extremes, you can find yourself dealing with a bunch of problems like leaking roofs, non-paying tenants, and economic downturns.
 The risks of building wealth with real estate are substantial.
 This is true whether you want to become the biggest property owner in town or just buy a second home as a rental to help finance your retirement.

-With real estate prices still low after the collapse of the housing bubble, and with the current low interest rates, it may be a great time to buy a second home.
+With the current low interest rates, it may be a great time to buy a second home.
 Before even considering such a purchase, though, here are some important points to consider: